Markuzzzz/t-trex/README.md

 ## Description

-t-trex for Raspberry PI is based on the Sunfounder Remote Control Crawling Robot by panerqiang@sunfounder.com, which was the main starting point of the Python code for this project.
+t-trex for Raspberry Pi is based on the Sunfounder Remote Control Crawling Robot by panerqiang@sunfounder.com, which was the main starting point of the Python code for this project.
 Especially the calculations related to kinematics of the legs was very helpful.
 Regis Hsu on his turn created an amazing 3D printed Quadruped frame which was also based on the Sunfounder project. t-trex is fundamentally built on the work of these two projects to jumpstart and extend with new features.
 The code written in C was ported to Python and fully refactored, because this programming language is focussed more on the ease of development.
 So easy to step in for beginners.
 And when Python is not fast enough (like compiled C code is), it can be combined with the low level C-language.
 Python is also very popular in the AI community and embedded solutions, resulting in massive amount of libraries to your disposal.
 Last but not least, Python is also very well supported by the Raspberry Pi ecosystem.

 ## Features
 - Fully Python 3 compatible